Ukraine calls for talks with Russia next week

 The last round of ceasefire talks in Istanbul ended swiftly in early June, with Russian and Ukrainian delegates meeting for barely over an hour before calling it quits.
 According to Russian state media, Russia put forward maximalist territorial demands as part of their preconditions for a ceasefire.
 Ukraine has previously refused to consider any territorial concessions in exchange for peace.

-Zelensky’s call for talks arrives just after US President Donald Trump offered Russian President Vladimir Putin a 50-day window to achieve a ceasefire before the US implements high tariffs on Russian goods, alongside “secondary tariffs” on goods from countries that purchase Russian oil.
+Zelensky’s call for talks arrives just after US President Donald Trump offered Putin a 50-day window to achieve a ceasefire before the US implements high tariffs on Russian goods, alongside “secondary tariffs” on goods from countries that purchase Russian oil.

 “We’re going to be doing very severe tariffs if we don’t have a deal in 50 days,” Trump said during a meeting with NATO Secretary General Mark Rutte in the Oval Office earlier this week.